-Using a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The precise error code supplies useful information about the underlying problem, something a professional technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The exact error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much quicker.

-Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can fix it and the approximate cost to do so.
-Remember that while the price will ultimately be dependent on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware required to wrap up repairs.
+Listed below are seven of the most likely error codes you might find on your Nest thermostat.
+We’ll review the basics of each error code along with how you could solve it and the approximate cost to do so.
+Remember that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they uncover the source of the problem.
+A trained technician should inspect electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-Once they find the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the correct amount of exposed copper.
+When they locate the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
+In the event the breakers are on, you can inspect a few other places before contacting a professional technician.

-As this error can drain your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power with a USB cable.
+Assuming it presents error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-Your technician should carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+The technician should meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it may still stop you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then contact a professional technician with the necessary experience detecting and solving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is transported through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then contact a professional technician with the proper experience diagnosing and solving electrical problems.

 e73 – Critical